doivglser/mindevenviro-fanciful/README.md

 # PROBLEMS:

-* no workaround to install wifi firmware (I have
+* no workaround to install wifi firmware

 * shi3lD may not work, if your network is down. $(interface) overwrites it selft